rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 </article>
 </details>

-### Receiving HTTP Notifications
+### Example on Handling HTTP Notifications

-Some sample codes to receive HTTP(S) POST and JSON object by utilizing **Midtrans Official Library** are given below.
-Assume that this code will be executed when the notification URL endpoint (https://tokoecomm.com/notification) is accessed.
+Some sample codes to handle HTTP(S) POST and JSON object by utilizing **Midtrans Official Library** are given below.
+Assume that this code will be executed when the notification URL endpoint (https://yourwebsite.com/notification) is accessed.

 <!-- tabs:start -->